 Muscle and Joint Progression (2017-Current)

-By February 6th, 2017 my symptoms escalated.
-I developed swelling (of my face, and legs), reactive airways and trouble breathing, hives, progressive constitutional changes and a transient heart murmur.
-Ultimately (many urgent care, ER, work comp and specialty doctor visits later), the blood cultures were negative and my heart scan showed no evidence of endocarditis (heart valve infection).
-Despite voicing my concerns, not one doctor agreed to check my bartonella antibody titers.
-At this point, no doctor, except my close friend, Dr. Rich Giroux (an Emergency Physician in South Florida) suspected or would consider bartonella.
-Doctors repeatedly declined my request for testing...disregarding my concern for this zoonotic disease.
-Continually circling back to "the wound has healed".
-Their top suspicion was a delayed antibiotic reaction to the Augmentin...and one ER doc had the nerve to tell me it was stress (yup, stress).
-Immunosuppressive doses of steroids were started hoping to quell the inflammatory response and improve my difficulty breathing.
+From this point on, there wasn't much progress on the physician front.
+The Doctors seemed bewildered and stuck on the phrase "the wound itself (the point of inoculation) had healed".
+Despite the fact that Bartonella can seed infection to locations distant and local to the site of inoculation (ie- my index finger), they declined my request for testing and repeatedly disregarded my concern for this zoonotic disease.
+The top suspicion was a delayed antibiotic reaction to the Augmentin and one ER doc had the nerve to tell me it was stress (yup, my heart murmur, hives, swelling and hyperdynamic state was nothing more than stress; GMAFB).
+Eventually, Immunosuppressive doses of steroids were started hoping to quell the inflammatory response and improve my difficulty breathing.
 My swelling and malaise persisted.
-Later an infectious disease specialist concluded Immune Mediated Polyarthropathy (a condition where your immune system starts attacking it's own joints and other tissue).
-He too suspected it was all secondary to an antibiotic reaction.
+Later an infectious disease specialist concluded the symptomology was secondary to an 'Immune Mediated Polyarthropathy' (a condition where your immune system starts attacking it's own joints and other tissues).
+He too suspected it was all secondary to a delayed penicillin-based reaction.
 The general advisement was to continue supportive care and wait it out.
 By the end of February/beginning of March 2017, I was off steroids and weaning off albuterol.
-The symptoms were manageable, I started to re-enter recreational activity and cardiovascular re-training.
+The symptoms were manageable, but not gone.
+Work Comp released me at MMI and I started to re-enter recreational activity and cardiovascular re-training.

-By May 2018, I was scheduled for hip surgery (laproscopic labral repair, bursectomy and femoral-acetabular osteoplasty).
-In pre-op, my surgeon noted hypermobility which was not present on exams prior.
+By May 2018, I was scheduled for hip surgery (laparoscopic labral repair, bursectomy and femoral-acetabular osteoplasty).
+In pre-op, my surgeon noted hypermobility which was NOT present on exams prior.
 Post-op Dr. Philippon reported that my synovial tissue was friable and severely deranged, much worse than expected for the duration of and presumptive cause of injury...
 Now we know why!
-The first 4 weeks post-op were brutal but showed slow and positive improvements.
-Interestingly, Doxycycline was one of my post-op drugs since it has chondroprotective properties.
-It was a month long script at 100 mg twice a day.
-A part of me felt thankful...maybe this will target any underlying infections.
-Upon trying to re-enter work, the demands of the shift caused an abrupt decline.
-I developed a severe disproportionate inflammatory response and symptoms of Complex Regional Pain Syndrome (hyperesthesia, tingling, burning, pins and needles, mottled cyanosis on lower limb, inability to tell the difference between hot and cold, severe swelling and progressive muscle weakness).
+11 surgical repairs were done that day.
+Interestingly, Doxycycline has chondroprotective properties and was one of my post-op drugs.
+It was a month-long script at 100 mg twice a day.
+A part of me felt thankful that maybe this would target any underlying infections (unfortunately, I learned later that doxy is rather useless for bartonella passed the acute period).
+The first 4 weeks post-op were brutal, sheer misery, but showed slow and positive improvements.

-For weeks, I lost the ability to use my surgical leg, was unable to work for months and approaching financial ruin.
+After consulting with more specialists, my hip surgeon, multiple medical professionals and an internist, they were all at a loss.
 The myofascial tightening (fibrous connective tissue that provides support and protection to your muscles and bones), pain and feedback was excruciating.
-After consulting with multiple specialists, my hip surgeon and their team internist was at a loss, the Immunologist misdiagnosed me with Scleroderma, while the first Rheumatologist diagnosed me with Fibromyalgia and "wind-up" (a response to repeated high-intensity pain impulses leading to nonresponsive or chronic intractable pain).
-It took 4 months (by end of September 2018) for me to attain a good functional capacity again (just in time for my best friend's wedding).
+There was no number of opioids (and these docs gave me plenty) that would touch the pain.
+The Immunologist later misdiagnosed me with possible Scleroderma, while the first Rheumatologist diagnosed Fibromyalgia and "wind-up" (a response to repeated high-intensity pain impulses leading to nonresponsive or chronic intractable pain).
+It took 4 months (now the end of September 2018) of pain management, physical therapy, dry needling and prayer for me to attain a minimal BUT livable functional capacity again (just in time for my best friend's wedding).

 Check out associated research and case reports on the Rheumatologic Manifestations of Bartonellosis